Applications to become a 2018-19 Screening Partner are now open; apply today! Applications close February 28, 2018.

 - Events must be marketed to and include the public.
 Projects are not required to serve the entire geographic community but should target diverse audiences.

-- Applicants are required to provide reasonable accommodations for constituents with disabilities during events, and to include physical access (ramps, accessible parking/box office/restrooms/seating, etc.) Communications and programmatic accessibility is not only required but can help your organization build audiences and strengthen engagement.
+- Applicants are required to provide reasonable accommodations for constituents with disabilities during events, and to include physical access (ramps, accessible parking/box office/restrooms/seating, etc.).
+Communications and programmatic accessibility is not only required, but also can help your organization build audiences and strengthen engagement.
 The National Endowment for the Arts has resources to assist organizations in making accommodations.
 Please visit the NEA’s website for more information.
 Applicants must commit to the Endowment’s Assurance of Compliance.

-- A final report must be submitted at the conclusion of the Southern Circuit season by May 31, 2018 to South Arts.
+- An electronic final report must be submitted at the conclusion of the Southern Circuit season by May 31, 2019 to South Arts.

 For more information, contact Teresa Hollingsworth at firstname.lastname@example.org